ArchiLabs vs Bimlogiq: Features, pricing, and verdict

 Date Published

-ArchiLabs vs. Bimlogiq: AI-Powered Revit Automation Tools Compared
+ArchiLabs vs. Bimlogiq: AI-Powered Design Automation Tools Compared

-Before diving into specifics, it’s important to understand the context that gave rise to tools like ArchiLabs and Bimlogiq.
-Revit users have long sought ways to automate labor-intensive tasks.
-Historically, this meant writing custom scripts using the Revit API or employing visual programming with tools like Autodesk Dynamo or building add-ins via frameworks like pyRevit.
+Before diving into specifics, it's important to understand the context that gave rise to tools like ArchiLabs and Bimlogiq.
+AEC professionals have long sought ways to automate labor-intensive tasks.
+Historically, this meant writing custom code against the Revit API or employing visual programming with tools like Autodesk Dynamo or building add-ins via frameworks like pyRevit.
 Dynamo introduced node-based visual scripting in Revit, enabling automation of everything from renaming elements in bulk to generating complex geometry.
 Similarly, pyRevit allowed savvy users to script and deploy custom tools in Python.

 These traditional solutions, however, come with a steep learning curve – you need to think like a programmer or invest significant time building and debugging graphs.
 This is where the new generation of AI automation for Revit comes in.
-Instead of manually coding procedures, AI-driven tools let you simply describe what you want, and the software figures out the “how.”
-It’s like having a smart assistant that understands Revit.
-ArchiLabs and Bimlogiq are both products of this trend, embedding AI into Revit to handle routine tasks through intelligent algorithms or even natural language instructions (archilabs.ai) (aecmag.com).
+Instead of manually coding procedures, AI-driven tools let you simply describe what you want, and the software figures out the "how."
+It's like having a smart assistant that understands design workflows and BIM data (archilabs.ai) (aecmag.com).
 In short, “Revit automation” is evolving from hand-crafted scripts to AI co-pilots that anyone can use – a game-changer for productivity.

 Bimlogiq: AI Tools like Copilot, Smart Annotation, and Schematics

 Bimlogiq, based in Australia, is another innovator bringing AI-driven automation to Revit.
 Rather than a single monolithic application, Bimlogiq offers a suite of AI-powered Revit plugins, each targeting specific aspects of the BIM workflow.
 The company’s tagline “Automate the boring.
 Create the bold.” encapsulates their mission – to let architects and engineers offload the boring documentation tasks to AI so they can focus on creative design work.
-Bimlogiq’s tools are seamlessly integrated into Revit as add-ins, similar to ArchiLabs, and they leverage advanced machine learning (including large language models) to interpret user commands and model data.
+Bimlogiq’s tools are seamlessly integrated and are built around its API).
+ArchiLabs, by contrast, is a standalone browser-based platform with its own CAD environment, supporting export to IFC, DXF, and PDF, and import/export compatibility with tools like Revit and AutoCAD.
+The plugins use cloud services (e.g.

 At the time of that report, Bimlogiq’s Copilot was in early access (aecmag.com).
 Since then, it has been progressing, and the company has made it a core part of their offering.
 The Copilot comes with productivity features like the ability to save and share commands within your team (bimlogiq.com).
 This means if a BIM manager crafts a particularly useful prompt (for instance, a command that batch-fills sheet data or checks model standards), they can save it and everyone on the team can re-use it easily.
 Over time, a library of best-practice automation commands can form, standardizing workflows across the firm.
 Bimlogiq emphasizes that this fosters collaboration and consistency – much like ArchiLabs does with sharing workflows – just at the level of individual AI commands.
 The Copilot essentially can serve as a repository of your firm’s collective automation knowledge, accessible via simple prompts.